JoaoJuliasz/Stan-Coding-Challange/README.md

 To solve this, i used React and it dependencies.
 I broke the project in Pages and Components, each with own styles.
 To the routes, i just used React Router.

-What would you do differently if you were allocated more time?
+What would you do differently if you were allocated more time?(this is for commits until commit df57b0c)
  - I Would change the interface styles.
  - Make a better logic in Header Component.